Why electric vehicles are not coming down in price anytime soon: Graphite supply crunch stalling EV revolution?

 BEV sales grew by 75% on the year and PHEVs by 37%.
 Greater growth is predicted for the rest of 2022, with sales expected to rise by 57% on the year to 10.6 million.

-Policy-makers in several economies have set dates to phase out the sale of petrol and diesel cars.
-An EU-wide ban on sales of these cars will come into force by 2035, while the UK has brought its own phase-out date forward to 2030 from 2035.
-China – the world’s biggest car market – is aiming for 40% of vehicles sold in the country to be electric by 2030.
+Dates for the phase-out of the sale of gasoline and diesel vehicles have been determined by policymakers in numerous economies.
+By 2035, sales of these vehicles will be prohibited throughout the EU, but the UK has moved up its own phase-out date from 2035 to 2030.

+By 2030, 40% of cars sold in China, the largest auto market in the world, are expected to be electric.

-• Canada ranks as the 10th global producer with 12,000 tonnes of production in The country imported $20.6 million worth of natural and synthetic graphite, while exports were valued at $31.6 million.
+• Canada ranks as the 10th global producer with 12,000 tonnes of production.
+The country imported $20.6 million worth of natural and synthetic graphite, while exports were valued at $31.6 million.

 • In 2021, China was the world’s leading producer of natural graphite, producing an estimated 820,000 tonnes, or around 79 per cent of total world output, according to a report by the US Geological Survey in January.